 Now you may be thinking: With the massive amounts of public IP addresses out there, what are the chances that cybercriminals will target me?
 It would be pretty unlikely.

 True, however, it isn’t worth the risk when you consider that these criminals work tirelessly to find compromised devices and perform malicious activities on them.

 When your computer is connected directly to your modem, you are relying 100% on the computer itself for any protection whatsoever.
-This could be protection coded within the operating system itself or a piece of installed firewall software.
+This could be protection coded into the operating system itself or a piece of installed firewall software.

 Why Should You Use a Router?

-The recommended setup is to connect a router to your modem instead.
+The recommended set up is to connect a router to your modem instead.

 Even if you only have one device to connect to your network (which is very unlikely these days) a router is still an incredibly important part of the network that shouldn’t be overlooked.

 A router is a device that forwards packets of data along at least two different networks.

 Most commonly, one network would be your ISP and the other would be your home network.